angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 time.
 Predict is a card advantage spell played by both Miracles and Doomsday pilots.
-Both Thought Scour and Predict can target any player and so either can mess up your piles at instant speed, milling a key piece in response to a cantrip or potentially forcing you to commit unknowing suicide by making your Ideas Unbound suddenly lethal through decking.
+Both Thought Scour and Predict can target any player and so either can mess up your piles at instant speed, milling a key piece in response to a cantrip or potentially forcing you to unknowingly *deck* yourself by making your Ideas Unbound suddenly lethal through decking.
 You can try to take similar considerations to when facing Grindstone in either baiting the known spell or taking a bit more time to play around it.